-In order to maintain eligibility for Montgomery GI Bill® benefits, students must be actively pursuing the degree program for which they have been certified.
+In order to be certified for Montgomery GI Bill® benefits, students must be enrolled in courses that are required for the degree that the student is actively pursuing.
 Assistance with Montgomery GI Bill® processing is available at the Registrar's Office.